Hong Kong snake kings a dying breed

 Yet as the cold deepens in the weeks leading up to the Chinese New Year and the Year of the Snake it ushers in on February 10, Hong Kong locals huddle inside small street shops like hers.

-The thick soup is flavored with hints of lemongrass, while the snake itself tastes like chicken but is tougher.
+The thick soup is flavoured with hints of lemongrass, while the snake itself tastes like chicken but is tougher.

 "Snake soup can help you stay healthy, and when the weather is cold it helps keep you from catching the flu," said customer Stephen Lau.